VictorCarreira/My_website/content/home/publications.md

  css_class = ""
 +++

-Want to know more about Machine learning in Geophysics checkout my latest publication on UERJ geophysical Society Magazine:
+Want to know more about Machine learning in Geophysics checkout my latest publication on UERJ geophysical Society Magazine published in Jun 2019: